Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

 We have a few React classes defined in the `./src/mastermind` file but we want to exposure only one value.
 The `default export` syntax means that the other ES6 modules can pick only that one particular class, which can be ony read without any modifications.
 The `./src/mastermind` module exports the `Mastermind` class because it is its child module and can't export modules that have been defined elsewhere.

+###Props versus states

+Components in React are state machines, which means that the `DOM` is updated only based on the new state.
+Components have also predefined methods, called `lifecycle methods` which are executed at specific points in a component's lifecycle (???).
+There is no point of reviewing [all of them][lifecycle] but it is worth keeping in mind that there is: a `componentWillMount`, invoked just before rendering; a `componentDidMount` invoked just after rendering; and a `shouldComponentUpdate` where we can specify if there is a need to render particular component.

 Let's take a deeper look at the `Mastermind` class itself.
 As mentioned before, it is the main React class which encapsulates sub classes and pass data to them.
 In React there are two kind of properties: `props` and `states` and the difference between them is crucial to understand the whole philosophy behind React.
 Both of them are plain JS objects and their changes trigger `render()` update. `Props` are passed to the child within the render method of the parent and are immutable in the child components.
 The child components should be as `stateless` as possible and just render those `props` values.
 The best example of such `stateless` component in the Mastermind game is the `SubmitButton`: